DOCA NVMe Emulation Application Guide

 Brief Introduction to NVMe

 NVMe (Non-Volatile Memory Express) is a high-performance storage protocol designed for accessing non-volatile storage media.
-It operates over the PCIe bus, providing a direct and high-speed connection between the CPU and storage devices.
-This results in significantly lower latency and higher input/output operations per second (IOPS) compared to older storage protocols.
-NVMe achieves these performance improvements through its scalable, multi-queue architecture, which allows thousands of I/O commands to be processed in parallel.
+NVMe operates over the PCI Express bus, which provides a direct and high-speed connection between the CPU and storage.
+It enables significantly lower latency and higher input/output operations per second compared to older storage protocols.
+NVMe achieves this through its scalable, multi queue architecture, allowing thousands of I/O commands to be processed in parallel.

-NVMe emulation is a mechanism that simulates NVMe device behavior in virtualized or development environments, eliminating the need for physical NVMe hardware.
+NVMe emulation is a mechanism that allows NVMe device behavior to be simulated in a virtualized or development environment without the need for physical NVMe hardware.

 Controller Registers